project-kieran/user-management-exercise/README.md

 ### 2. User Model Properties (Standard)

 Add a new property to the `User` class in the system called `DateOfBirth` which is to be used and displayed in relevant sections of the app.

+#### Kieran's notes

+Added System library to UserControllerTests so DateTime could be used

 ### 3. Actions Section (Standard)